LLC Member Removal Form & Changing LLC Membership

 Changing Members of an LLC: Change in Ownership

 A change in ownership will be based on if you are transferring partial ownership or selling the entire business.
 A buy-sell agreement allows the business owners or partners to sell their stake in the business.
-A buy-sell agreement is a document included in the Operating Agreement that lays out the step for purchasing a member of the LLC.
+A buy-sell agreement is a document included in the Operating Agreement, which lays out the steps for purchasing a member’s interest in the LLC.
 It will also help address any future problems if either one is deceased or disabled.
 If you want to add or remove a member of your LLC, you will need to notify certain institutions:

 - Banks